Practice Static

 - Each

-object should have a unique, incrementing account ID starting from 1000.
+BankAccountobject should have a unique, incrementing account ID starting from 1000.

 Exercise 2: Utility Method for Calculating Discounts

-class that calculates a discount on a total amount.
-This method should be static, so it can be used without creating an instance of ShoppingCart
+Scenario: You need a utility method in a ShoppingCart class that calculates a discount on a total amount.
+This method should be static, so it can be used without creating an instance of ShoppingCart.

 Task: